Man’s Best Friend:

 Well, something probably does.

 When you stop and think about it for a few moments you realize that this is very likely to be the case.
-Walburga Black died in 1986, no one had lived in the house afterward but Kreachur, and yet the tapestry continued to record all the subsequent deaths in the family.
+Walburga Black died in 1986, no one in the family lived in the house afterward apart from Kreachur, and yet the tapestry continued to record all the subsequent deaths in the family.

 Even if old Arcuturus had paid a visit to the house, which he probably still owned, to record his cousin Pollux’s death in 1990, his own death in ’91 as well as those of his daughter Lucretia and his cousin Cassiopeia in 1992 have also been recorded.
 Either these deaths were recorded manually by their cousin Callidora Longbottom (whose death is not recorded on it) or the tapestry senses and lists death dates automatically.